wonrax/website/README.md

 - hide the ToC when featuretype=lg element presents
   - Maybe remove the large feature type for regular blog post and create another dedicated layout for photography
+- investigate why the lazy loaded CommentEditor is prematurely loaded in the blog post layout

 - custom json deserialize error in axum handlers